 The Golden Bear putter has been around since the playing days of the great Jack Nicklaus whose nickname was the Golden Bear.
-They are manufactured by Nicklaus Golf,
+They were manufactured by Nicklaus Golf,

-They've never been as popular as the big name putter brands, but they've stood the test of time and are still a good bet today if you’re looking for a budget to mid-range putter.
+They were never as popular as the big name putter brands, but for a while they sold well and and are still a good bet today if you’re looking for a budget to mid-range putter.

 PGA Professional James Melcer gives you his opinion of this big name in the world of golf.